Hippeastreae: Subtribes

 Subtribe Hippeastrinae Walp.
 (Clade B), by contrast has a variable chromosome number, x=6–11, with frequent aneuploidy and polyploidy.
 Although there are no unique synapomorphies, most taxa exhibit a trifid or trilobed stigma, although in a few it is capitate.
-2 genera.
+This subtribe has 2 genera.

 Historical circumscription

 Tribe Hippeastreae has included various numbers of genera over the years, some of which were monotypic.

 Genera

 As of March 2022, the Angiosperm Phylogeny Website (APweb) accepted only six genera in the tribe Hippeastrae: shown here as amended by Garcia et al 2019.